 Birth control for teens is not significantly different from birth control for adults.
 Options range from barrier protection to pills and implants.
 There is no single best option and people should use what is right for them.

 Teenagers may have more difficulty accessing certain types of contraception.
 Most states allow teenagers to consent to and receive prescription birth control even if a parent does not give permission.
 However, some only guarantee a teen’s access to birth control in certain circumstances, such as if they are married.

-An OB-GYN or a local clinic such as Planned Parenthood can help teens understand their options.
+An OB-GYN or a local clinic can help teens understand their options.

 Nonprescription contraceptives, such as condoms and spermicide tend to be more accessible.
 They can be easily purchased from a drugstore.

 Read more to learn about the different birth control options for teens, which are best, how to access them, and more.

 No single birth control will work for every person.
 Teens can choose from a variety of contraceptives such as condoms, birth control pills, implants, and more.

 Attending a doctor’s appointment to talk about birth control can be nerve-racking.
 It may be useful to come prepared with some questions to ask, such as: